 However, training one of these pups can be a challenge, especially if your Golden Hound takes after his Basset Hound parent.
 Bassets are scent hounds.
 That means they can be easily distracted by interesting smells, and they can be stubborn to train.

 Although these dogs do make great family pets, you do need to have experience in raising and training dogs if you decide to take on one of these pups.
 These are highly active and intelligent dogs that need lots of exercise every day.
-So, you’ll need a big house with plenty of outside space where your Golden Husky can run around freely.
+You need a big house with plenty of outside space where your Golden Husky can run around freely.

 The Golden Husky typically has a double coat, so your dog will shed continually.
-He will also have two major shedding periods every year in the spring and fall, so you must be prepared to spend lots of time grooming your extremely furry friend!
+He will also have two major shedding periods every year in the spring and fall, so you must be prepared to spend lots of time grooming your extremely furry friend.

-You can expect your Golden Husky to live up to around 13 or 14 years.
+You can expect your Golden Retriever Husky mix to live up to around 13 or 14 years.
 Because both parent breeds can be vulnerable to hip dysplasia, you should ask to see documentary proof that the breeder has had both parents health-screened for this condition.

 The Beago is a cross between a Golden Retriever and a Beagle.
-One of these pups could be a good choice for you if you’re looking for a smaller sized dog that gets on well with kids and other family pets.
+One of these pups could be a good choice for you if you’re looking for a smaller-sized dog that gets on well with kids and other family pets.

 The Beago enjoys a moderate amount of exercise and is typically trainable.
 However, if your Beago takes more of the Beagle parent’s character traits, he may be easily distracted by an interesting scent.
 For that reason, this breed is best suited to an experienced dog-owning home.

 Also, these pups can be card-carrying escape artists.
-So, you’ll need to make sure that your backyard has a secure fence that your dog can’t jump over or dig underneath.
+So, you need to make sure that your backyard has a secure fence that your dog can’t jump over or dig underneath.
 Beagos are pretty healthy critters.
 However, they can inherit joint problems, including elbow and hip dysplasia, as well as cataracts and a nasty blood condition called Von Willebrand’s disease.
-A healthy Beago can have a life expectancy of between ten and 12 years.
+A healthy Beago can have a life expectancy of between 10 and 12 years.

 These are unusual, beautiful dogs that have the long, golden coat of the Golden Retriever and the tall, athletic body of the Afghan Hound.
 The Afghan Retriever is typically tall, standing up to 29 inches at the shoulder and weighing up to 60 pounds.